77 Squadron RAAF

 On 23 November, with new P-40K Kittyhawks, the squadron moved to Milne Bay.
 The Japanese launched a large air strike on Milne Bay of 14 April; for the loss of one Kittyhawk, four enemy bombers and two fighters were destroyed, with five bombers claimed as probable.

 On 15 June 1943 the squadron moved to Goodenough Island and several major raids were made on Gasmata airfield using the aircraft as fighter bombers.
-On 2 August Squadron Leader Daryl Sproule’s aircraft was struck by flak and crash landed on a beach.
+On 2 August Flight Lieutenant Daryl Sproule’s aircraft was struck by flak and crash landed on a beach.
 He was captured and killed by the Japanese.

 The Americans landed on Los Negros on 29 February 1944.
 It was planned to establish air operations on the islands, with 76, 77, and 79 Squadrons providing fighter support.
 Resistance was heavy and 77 Squadron’s ground party, arriving by landing craft seven days later, walked straight into the front line.
 The squadron’s first Kittyhawks flew in six days later.
 Their main tasks was to cover supply shipping but strikes were made supporting the Americans on nearby Manus Island.